-Building Cross-platform Document Scanning and Management Application with Electron
+Building a Cross-platform Document Scanning and Management Application with Electron

 npm install -g electron